 Applicable to Company engaged in the business of bio-technology or any business of manufacture or production of any article or thing (other than those specified in the 11th Schedule) Conditions to be satisfied 1.
 The expenditure shall be incurred on in-house scientific research and development facility including capital expenditure (other than expenditure in the nature of cost of any land or building).
 2. In-house research and development facility shall be approved by the Secretary, Department of Scientific and Industrial Research.
-3. The assessee must enter into an agreement with the prescribed authority - for co-operation in such research and development facility; and fulfils such conditions with regard to maintenance of accounts and audit thereof and furnishing of reports in such manner as may be prescribed.
-Weighted deduction @ $150\%$ of the expenditure incurred on in-house research and development facility shall be allowed.
-Deduction Notes • If the above conditions are not satisfied, then deduction may be claimed as per the provision of sec.
+The assessee must enter into an agreement with the prescribed authority - for co-operation in such research and development facility; and fulfils such conditions with regard to maintenance of accounts and audit thereof and furnishing of reports in such manner as may be prescribed.
+100% of the expenditure incurred on in-house research and development facility shall be allowed Notes Deduction • If the above conditions are not satisfied, then deduction may be claimed as per the provision of sec.
 35(1)(i) or sec.
-35(2). • Where deduction is allowed in any previous year in respect of any capital expenditure under this section, then no deduction u/s 32 shall be allowed on such asset.
-W.e.f.
-A.Y.
-2021-22, the deduction will be 100%.
+35(2).
+Where deduction is allowed in any previous year in respect of any capital expenditure under this section, then no deduction u/s 32 shall be allowed on such asset.